 Ever since multiple women came forward and accused Harvey Weinstein of sexual misconduct, a slew of other accusations have surfaced.
-According to The New York Times, at least 30 high-profile men (as of press time) lost their jobs, resigned, or experienced other fallout as a result.
-Accusations range from inappropriate comments and text messages to rape.
+According to The New York Times, more than 50 high-profile men (as of press time) lost their jobs, resigned, or experienced other fallout as a result.
+Accusations range from inappropriate comments to sexual assault.
 We gathered the top 10 highest-profile cases.

 10. Charlie Rose